maolro/raldamain/en/rules/ranks/Weapons/armas de fuego.md

 <u>Killing shot</u>: When you hit an enemy with an attack, you spend 4 advantages to multiply your base damage by 2, automatically inflicting a serious injury if you deal at least one point of damage.
 To use this skill you must have used deadly aim in your attack.

 <u>Expert marksmanship</u>: Your attacks are able to hit your target before they can react.
-If you spend a move action to aim at a shot you can make the defender unable to use shield or magic stop on his defensive shot.
+If you spend a move action to aim your attack you can make the defender unable to use a shield or magical defenses to stop your attack.
+This will not work against characters in defensive position.

 # Weapons